Change the MAC address of your Wireless Adapter Windows 10 vs Previous Windows Versions

 Edited by Adrian Penaflor, Charmed, Eng, Lynn and 16 others

 Do you want to know how to change the MAC address of your wireless adapter?
 Well here is how you do it.
-Just check the steps below:
+Just check the steps below for either Windows 10 or an older version of Windows."

 - 1 Video